Biography of Ethan Allen

 Allen was born on January 21, 1738, in Litchfield, Connecticut.
 His parents were Joseph Allen and Mary Baker.
-He was the oldest of their eight children.
+He was the oldest of their eight children and he had five brothers — Heman, Heber, Levi, Zimri, and Ira, along with two sisters — Lydia and Lucy.

 Allen was educated in Salisbury, Connecticut under the guidance of Reverend Jonathan Lee, who was preparing him to attend Yale.
-However, Allen’s father died in 1755, and he became responsible for taking care of the family farm.
+However, Allen’s father died in 1755, and he became responsible for taking care of the family farm, so he stopped attending school.

 French and Indian War

-In 1757, Allen enlisted in the Connecticut militia.
+In 1757, Allen enlisted in the Connecticut militia after the Siege of Fort William Henry.
 However, he did not see any military action during the French and Indian War.

 Allen, his brothers, and other relatives, including Seth Warner, moved into the New Hampshire Grants and purchased land.
 However, government officials in New York did not recognize the New Hampshire land titles and tried to evict the settlers.
 This led to conflicts between the Allen and other settlers.

-A lawsuit was filed and heard before the court in Albany.
+A lawsuit was filed and heard before the court in Albany, which is known as the Albany Ejectment Trials.
+Allen was chosen to represent the settlers from the Grants.
 However, the New York lawyers and judges were all investors in the land and had purchased their titles from New York.
 Naturally, they ruled the New Hampshire titles were invalid.

 Founding the Green Mountain Boys

-The case, known as the Albany Ejectment Trials, led to the settlers in the New Hampshire Grants deciding to take up arms to defend the property they believed was rightfully theirs.
+Allen returned to the grants where he and the settlers decided to take up arms to defend the property they believed was rightfully theirs.
 The militia force they set up was called the Green Mountain Boys and Allen was chosen as the leader.
 Over the next four years, the Green Mountain Boys helped protect the settlements of people who had purchased titles from New Hampshire against the New York officials.

 Illustration of Ethan Allen and the Green Mountian Boys.
 Image Source: Library of Congress.